About

 By 2004, I’d done just about everything except be a staff editor, so I joined the Milwaukee Journal Sentinel as a deputy business editor.
 I remade the paper’s Sunday real estate section, winning a national ‘best’ award from the National Association of Real Estate Editors in 2006.
 By 2008, the section fell victim to the falling revenues undermining the entire industry, and I turned my attention full-time to the freelance projects I had maintained all along.
 From 2010 to 2012, I took another rotation as a staffer, this time as a senior content producer at Tribune Digital, immersing in “digital first” publishing and producing interactive features for real estate and career brands.
 Branching laterally, I became certified as a corporate trainer and media trainer.

 In 2012, I cycled back again to full-time entrepreneurship, refocusing my company, Wilson-Taylor Associates, Inc., as a strategic communication and media training consultancy.
 Chicago-based Wilson-Taylor helps organizations and experts develop and deliver strategic messages that build reputation and authority.
+After selling a major line of business in 2022, I joined Investment News as a senior features editor.
+For that magazine, which covers the wealth management ecosystem, I oversaw special research and award programs and issues; women’s issues and diversity; financial literacy; and the talent pipeline, writing features and working with a seasoned staff.
+I only left that beloved position in July 2023 due to a corporate takeover and newsroom purge.

 Professional and women’s groups are always looking for speakers about career pathing,career success, and effective media strategies.
 I’ve spoken to groups ranging from the Chicago COO Forum to freelancers at the annual ASJA conference.
 Let’s brainstorm about how I can bring an engaging, relevant and lively presentation to your group.
 I’d love to hear from you.